richelbilderbeek/music/docs/songs/21_wooloo_mooloo.md

 Then one day, I went as a student to the student disco called [Wooloomooloo](http://woolloomooloo.nl) in Utrecht.
-It was a disenchanting event: I overheared women being harassed by a guy one the dance floor that was said to have used cocaine and was dancing 'als een lachende god' (EN: 'like a laughing god').
+It was a disenchanting event: I overheard women being harassed by a guy one the dance floor that was said to have used cocaine and was dancing 'als een lachende god' (EN: 'like a laughing god').
 When I ordered a drink at the bar, I overheard two student girls